Camp Trusted Parents FAQs & Answers

 A full refund will be issued for cancellation of Camp Trusted Parents summer program due to low enrollment.
 A partial refund (refund minus a 30% service charge and registration fee) will be issued when the registrant submits a written request for a refund a minimum of ten (10) days before start of the program.
+Registration fees are NON-REFUNDABLE.
 A partial refund will also be approved if registrant submits an authorized physician’s letter advising against participation before the start of the first weekly session.
 There will be NO FULL REFUNDS OR PARTIAL REFUND GRANTED less than (7 days) before the start of the first weekly session without an authorized physician’s letter or after the start of the first weekly session.
 There are ABSOLUTELY NO REFUNDS given after the start of camp.

 Is Camp Trusted Parents accredited by the American Camp Association?

 Yes, As of summer 2019, Camp Trusted Parents became fully accredited by the American Camp Association (ACA).
 We are proud to announce that we passed a detail review of over 300 standard checks.